joolstorrentecalo/gitlab-design/.gitlab/issue_templates/Product Designer Job Interview Training.md

 ### STAR questions :star:

-STAR questions are the key part of a job interview.
-It is possible to decline candidates who performed ok on other questions but didn’t perform at all on the STAR questions.
-Here's why:
+STAR questions are a key aspect of interviewing because they:

-* STAR questions ask about their past behaviour which is an indicator of how the candidate will behave in similar future situations
+* Ask about past behaviour and are an indicator of how the candidate will behave in similar future situations
-* they are a very good indicator whether the candidate has the relevant experience that you're asking them about
+* Help inform whether the candidate has the relevant experience
-* they may reveal a lot about the candidate's personality
+* May reveal the candidate's value alignment
-* it reduces the need to rely on your gut feeling
+* Reduce the need to rely on your gut feeling
-* we have a wide range to pick from so they should cover any concerns you might have about the candidate

 _How should a candidate respond to a STAR question?_ :thinking:

 The candidate's answer needs to be a concrete example.
 These questions usually start with "Tell me about a time when you..."
 So they're asking for specific examples.
 If the candidate gives you an answer that goes something like: "Well, I generally do..." you need to follow-up with: "Ok, can you give me a recent example?"

-If they're not giving a specific example, the likelihood is that they don't have experience with what you're asking them about.
-So they try to come up with a satisfactory generic answer.
-But only specific and concrete examples count.
-If the candidate fails to provide one, they are not successful on this question.
+If they're not giving a specific example, they may not have experience with what you're asking them about.
+Be gracious, yet persistent, in asking for a specific example.
+If they are not able to do so, make note of this in your scorecard.

 ### Criteria for evaluating candidates :chart_with_upwards_trend:

-* Portfolio
-  * How strong are their case studies?
-  * Are you able to understand the work they did just by reading through the case studies?
-* Resumé
-  * Are they a potential job hopper (do they have many tenures that are shorter than two years)?
-  * Are they fully transparent about their past tenures?
-* Cover letter
-  * Is there one?
-  * Is it written specifically for GitLab and do they explain why they’re applying?
-  * Are they linking relevant case studies that you should review?
-* Soft skills
-  * Communication — how well can they explain their work?
-How easy is it to discuss it with them?
-  * What is the candidate like as a person?
-Would they fit the team and GitLab’s culture?
-* Hard skills
-  * Product design skills
-  * Visual design
-  * UX research
-  * Design systems experience
-  * Relevant role-specific experience
-  * Are they capable of thinking big but shipping small?
-* What questions do they ask you?
-Just two basic questions or 4-5 elaborate and interesting ones?
-The questions they ask can also be a good indicator of their level of interest in GitLab and the job opportunity.
+* Review the scoring rubric to understand what we are looking for from each question asked
+* Evaluate the candidate against the key criteria Attributes found in the scorecard
+* Use the [scoring definitions for Engineering](https://about.gitlab.com/handbook/hiring/conducting-a-gitlab-interview/#engineering-division) to determine which most appropriately fits your experience with the candidate based on the scoring rubric and key criteria Attributes